richo/snowplow-wiki/technical-documentation/2-collectors/contrib-nodejs-collector/SnowCannon-setup-guide.md

 For any of the three manual installation options, please consult the [Fluentd installation guide] [fluentd-install].

 With the manual options, you will need to install jemalloc and the Amazon S3 output plugin fluent-plugin-s3 separately.
-Installing jemalloc is out of scope of this guide; installing the Amazon S3 plugin happily is easy:
+Installing jemalloc is out of scope of this guide; happily installing the Amazon S3 plugin is easy:

-    $
+    $ fluent-gem install fluent-plugin-s3

 ### Testing